KeshavChawla/Keshav-Personal-Blog/_data/blog/2020-04-08-please-consider-using-pgp-to-secure-your-emails.md

 Import the public key into your local OpenPGP Key-Manager.

-Please let me know if you have suggestions for a secure macOS based email client.
+Please let me know if you have suggestions for a MacOS email client.

-Looking forward to exchange snooping-free messages with you.